Presentation of the CCI

 Ireland’s cultural headquarters on the European continent, the Centre Culturel Irlandais in Paris is a vibrant contemporary arts centre and residence where Parisian and international audiences cross the threshold to enjoy more than 100 events every year, from curated exhibitions, concerts and festivals to debates and performances.

-The CCI has become a key resource for Ireland’s creative community of artists and thinkers, offering residencies to 40 artists every year and accommodation to some 1,000 students since the opening of the Centre in 2002.
-Housed in the magnificent 18th century building of a former Irish seminary, the CCI looks out onto rue des Irlandais in the centre of Paris, one of the world’s most important cultural, political and financial capitals.
+The Centre Culturel Irlandais (CCI) has become a key resource for Ireland’s creative community of artists and thinkers, offering residencies to 40 artists every year and accommodation to some 1,000 students since the opening of the Centre in 2002.
+Housed in the elegant 18th-century building of a former Irish seminary, the CCI looks out onto rue des Irlandais in the centre of Paris, one of the world’s most important cultural, political and historical capitals.